-A "Campus security authority" is a Clery Act-specific term.
+A "Campus Security Authority" (CSA) is a Clery Act-specific term.
 Standard College has designated a number of staff as a Campus Security Authority.
-At Standard College, the CSA's are individuals who have significant responsibility for student and campus activities or who have responsibility for campus security but who do not constitute a campus police department or a campus security department.
+At Standard College, the CSA's are individuals who have significant responsibility for student and campus activities.

-Standard College does not have a campus police or security personnel.
+Standard College does not have a campus police or a security department.
 For this reason, Standard College does not maintain a Daily Log, as defined by the Clery Act.

 The Campus Security Authorities are authorized to enforce Standard College rules and policies but do not have the authority to arrest individuals.
-The Campus Security Authorities are instructed to call the police whenever necessary.
-The Campus Security Authorities work closely with the local and state police on incidents occurring on campus.
-The local Fairfax County Police Department has the authority to enforce all applicable regulations and laws.
-The Campus Security Authorities regularly communicates with the C.E.O regarding campus security matters to ensure all criminal activities are reported.
+The CSA's are instructed to call the police whenever necessary.
+The CSA's work closely with the local and state police on incidents occurring on campus.
+The local police department, Fairfax County Police Department, has the authority to enforce all applicable regulations and laws.
+The CSA's regularly communicates with the C.E.O regarding campus security matters to ensure all criminal activities are reported.